-When you or your spouse is age 65 or over, or if you or your spouse is disabled, visit your local Social Security Administration office to find out if you are eligible for free Medicare Part A coverage.
+When you or your spouse is age 65 or over, or if you or your spouse is disabled, visit Social Security's website or your local social security office to find out if you are eligible for free Medicare Part A coverage.

 ! - When you (the insured) retire:

 - If you and/or your spouse is eligible for free Medicare Part A coverage, state law requires that you and/or your spouse enroll in Medicare Part A and Part B in order to be covered by the GIC.

 - You must join a Medicare plan sponsored by the GIC to continue health coverage.
 These plans provide comprehensive coverage for some services that Medicare does not cover.
 If both you and your spouse are Medicare eligible, both of you must enroll in the same Medicare plan.